 Kudos to those of you who got to the end.

 Thanks for reading.

-If you want to dig deeper into the field of machine learning we encourage you to enrol in our Complete Data Science Training.
+If you want to dig deeper into the field of machine learning and deep learning, we encourage you to enrol in our Deep Learning with TensorFlow 2 course.